 Grab an early breakfast at your hotel or hit Sanabel Bakery for breakfast and brown-bag lunch supplies.
 The restaurant inside the park is conveniently located for a mid-day stop, but selections are limited and prices can be steep.

 Pro tip: If you want a no-holds-barred fancy breakfast, splurge on the Movenpick Petra buffet.
-Located across the street from the park entrance, their breakfast buffet opens at 6am and will set you back USD$15.80 (JOD11.20 ) inclusive of taxes, which can be as high as 27% on food and beverage in Jordan.
+Located across the street from the park entrance, their breakfast buffet opens at 6am.
+Note that taxes can be as high as 27 percent on food and beverage in Jordan.

-If you can be the first at the gate when the park opens at 6am, do.
+If you can be the first at the gate when the park opens at 6am, do so.
 At the very least, arrive before 8am, when tour buses usually arrive.
 If you have time, check out the museum, which has been temporarily relocated to the Visitor Center, before you start your adventure.
-You can also arrange a guide for one or both days.
-Professional park-approved guides are JOD100 – JOD150 (USD$141 – USD$212) for the day.
-Once inside the park, you can hire unofficial guides, locals from the Bdoul tribe, for much less, but the quality of these guides can vary.
+You can also arrange a professional, park-approved guide for one or both days.
+Once inside the park, you can hire unofficial guides – locals from the Bdoul tribe – for much less, but the quality of these guides can vary.

 Pro tip: If you didn’t snag the Jordan Pass prior to arrival, make sure to purchase a two-day visitors pass since there is no place to purchase a pass at the entrance you’ll be using on day two.